ls1intum/Artemis/docs/dev/guidelines/database.rst

 2. Relationships
 ================

 A relationship is a reference from one object to another.
 In a relational database relationships are defined through foreign keys.
 The source row contains the primary key of the target row to define the relationship (and sometimes the inverse).
 A query must be performed to read the target objects of the relationship using the foreign key and primary key information.
-In Java, if a relationship is to a collection of other objects, a ``Collection`` or ``array`` type is used to hold the contents of the relationship.
-In a relational database, collection relations are either defined by the target objects having a foreign key back to the source object's primary key, or by having an intermediate join table to store the relationship (both objects' primary keys). |br|
+If there is a relationship to a collection of other objects, a ``Collection`` or ``array`` type is used to hold the contents of the relationship.
+In a relational database, collection relations are either defined by the target objects having a foreign key back to the source object's primary key, or by having an intermediate join table to store the relationship (containing both objects' primary keys). |br|

 In this section, we depict common entity relationships we use in Artemis and show some code snippets.